sreeharshab/scalar_codes/README.md

 # Installation
+Clone this repo using the following commands:
 ```
 cd /path_to_home_directory/
 git clone https://github.com/sreeharshab/scalar_codes.git
 ```
-After cloning the repo, open your `.bashrc` and insert this line:
+After successful cloning of the repo, open your `.bashrc` and insert this line:
 ```
 export PYTHONPATH=/path_to_home_directory/scalar_codes
 ```